Meet the former NYT reporter who is challenging the coronavirus narrative

 But Berenson argues that those models have social distancing and other measures baked into them.
 As for further proof, he says that outside of places like New York there has not been a national health crisis that was predicted -- nor are there signs that the level of lockdown in various states has made a difference.

 “Aside from New York, nationally there’s been no health system crisis.
 In fact, to be truly correct there has been a health system crisis, but the crisis is that the hospitals are empty,” he said.
-“This is true in Florida where the lockdown was late, this is true in South Carolina where the lockdown was early, it's true in Oklahoma where there is no statewide lockdown.
+“This is true in Florida where the lockdown was late, this is true in southern California where the lockdown was early, it's true in Oklahoma where there is no statewide lockdown.
 There doesn't seem to be any correlation between the lockdown and whether or not the epidemic has spread wide and fast.”

 He has also argued, in lengthy Twitter threads, that the drop in cases seen in various states has come before lockdowns would have had an impact -- since it takes a few weeks for social distancing measures to take effect due to the window between infection and symptoms.